Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Numerical Study

 \subsubsection{Load and Solar Profile}

-To evaluate the effectiveness of the MPC-based EMS, the system performance is analyzed on a cloudy day, where significant day-ahead solar power forecasting deviations occur.
-Profiles are shown in the \textit{Supplementary Material-V}.
-In the following cases, these profiles are scaled to their respective rated power values.
+To evaluate the effectiveness of the proposed MPC-based EMS under renewable generation uncertainty, the system performance is examined using a representative operating day characterized by pronounced solar forecast deviations, which commonly arise under variable irradiance conditions such as cloud coverage.
+This scenario is selected as an illustrative case to highlight the EMS behavior under challenging but realistic conditions, while similar performance trends are observed across other typical operating days.
+The normalized solar profile used for the following test is shown in Fig.~\ref{fig_solarLoadCurveDemo}(a), with data obtained from \cite{nie2023skipp}.
+The normalized residential load and business load profiles used for the test are from \cite{OEDI_Dataset_153}, as shown in Fig. \ref{fig_solarLoadCurveDemo}(b).
+In the following cases, these normalized profiles are scaled to their respective rated power values.